New York City street lined with green trees, parked cars, moving traffic, and pedestrians walking along the sidewalk.

 May 21, 2018 – Binghamton Construction Company Owner Killed In Work Accident

 A construction worker who operated a construction business out of his home was killed in a work accident there on Tuesday, May 8.
 The accident happened at around 9:40 a.m. at the man’s home and place of business.
-The man was attempting to load a skid-steer onto a trailer, when something happened that caused him to be caught between the two pieces of machinery.
+The man was attempting to load a skid-steer onto a trailer when something happened, leaving him caught between the two pieces of machinery.
 The exact cause of the accident is not known at this time.

 April 16, 2018 – 3 People Injured When Scaffolding Collapses In Brooklyn

 One construction worker and two civilian passersby were injured when a 20-foot piece of scaffolding fell onto a sidewalk in Brooklyn on Saturday, April 14.
 Construction crews were dismantling the scaffolding when a section collapsed on Joralemon Street.
-A crew supervisor suffered a serious arm injury, while two pedestrians were struck by the section.
+A crew supervisor suffered a serious arm injury, while the section struck two pedestrians.
 They are expected to recover from their injuries.

-The NYC Department of Buildings cited the company, New Force Construction, for a failure to safeguard persons and property during a construction operation.
+The NYC Department of Buildings cited New Force Construction for failing to safeguard persons and property during a construction operation.
 This violation carries a $25,000 fine.
 The cause of the accident is still under investigation.

 March 21, 2018 – Construction Worker Killed In Queens Forklift Accident